Journal

 Trigger scenario

 Renewal window is near.
-Incumbent underperforms.
-Teams disagree between lower-cost challenger and stable incumbent.
+The incumbent underperforms.
+Teams disagree between a lower-cost challenger and a more stable incumbent.

-Alternative that loses: lowest-cost bidder, because integration and incident overhead wipe out savings.
+Alternative that loses: the lowest-cost bidder, because integration and incident overhead wipe out savings.

 - Are non-negotiables explicit?